Shridhar600/LangGraph-ChatBot/README.md

 ## Description

 This project implements a conversational chatbot using the LangChain and LangGraph libraries.
 It features a modular and extensible architecture, incorporating various components like tools, memory, and prompt templates to enhance the chatbot's capabilities.
-The project supports different interfaces, including a Command Line Interface (CLI) and a Streamlit web application.
+The project supports different interfaces, including a Command Line Interface (CLI) and a Streamlit web application with user authentication.
+It also integrates a Retrieval-Augmented Generation (RAG) system to enhance the chatbot's knowledge and response generation.

 ## Features

-*   Conversational chatbot interface via Command Line (CLI) and Streamlit web app.
+*   Conversational chatbot interface via Command Line (CLI) and Streamlit web app with user authentication.
 *   Modular design with clear separation of concerns.
-*   Integration of various tools to extend chatbot functionality (e.g., human assistance, web search).
+*   Integration of various tools to extend chatbot functionality (e.g., human assistance, web search, RAG).
 *   Implementation of memory for maintaining conversation history.
 *   Utilizes prompt templates for flexible and dynamic prompt generation.
-*   Configurable LLM provider with support for different models.
+*   Configurable LLM provider with support for different models (e.g., Gemini, OpenAI, Ollama).
 *   Configuration loaded from `.env` files.
 *   Includes logging for monitoring and debugging.
+*   Retrieval-Augmented Generation (RAG) system for enhanced knowledge retrieval.
+*   Streamlit UI with login page and dummy accounts.

 ## Project Structure